-When I was 19 years old I bought a plane flight to Paris, France.
-I took with me a backpack of clothes, all the money in my bank account ($1,500 dollars), and a 'rise above my fears’ approach for starting my art career.
-'ABOVE' was my graffiti moniker, and in 2001 I decided to stop painting the traditional letter style graffiti of A-B-O-V-E, but to instead create an universally recognized icon that represented 'ABOVE'.
-This was during 2001, and at the birth stages of what is now known as ‘Street Art’.
+When I was 19 years old, I bought a one way plane flight to Paris, France.
+I’d never been to Europe before, and didn’t know anyone there, but I wasn’t letting that stop my dreams.
+I took with me a backpack of art supplies, all the money in my bank account ($1,500 dollars), and a 'rise above my fears’ approach for starting my art career.
+ABOVE was my graffiti moniker, and in 2001 I decided to stop painting the traditional letter style graffiti of A-B-O-V-E, but to instead create an universally recognized icon that represented the optimistic and powerful message to RISE ABOVE.
+I started this transition in 2001, and at the birth stages of what is now known as Street Art.
 The arrow icon I painted was representational of the powerful mentality to ‘Rise Above’ fears, challenges, and anything holding you back from your goals.
 I'm a self taught artist having gained my knowledge through the trials and errors of my creative process.
 For me, I find it attractive to see other artists that bring their raw, unaltered, and natural spirit into their practice.
-I gained my education, and value system from having met new people from an array of cultures, beliefs, and communities.
+I gained my education, and value system from having met new people from a multitude of different cultures, beliefs, and communities.
 I have lived in a variety of different countries that I credit for being my largest sources of inspiration.
 For 15 years I lived a nomadic lifestyle, having painted in many countries around the world, yet I've still (at time of writing this) never been to Texas!

-“Go With The Flow, And Trust In The Unknown.” -2002
+“Go With The Flow, And Trust In The Unknown.”